 - Parents are asked to sweep under snack and art tables according to teacher’s directions and to clean snack tables, countertops, and classroom sinks.

-- Once classroom surfaces are clean, please spray with bleach water and bring the bleach bottle to the kitchen.
+- Once classroom surfaces are clean, please spray with sanitizing solution.

 - All art materials, as well as inside and outside toys, should be put away for the day.